 Steaks are tough for two reasons.
 They may be tough because they naturally have long, thick bundles of muscles, like flank steak and chuck.
 Tenderizing can solve this type of tough-steak problem.

 Alternatively, a steak can become tough if it loses too much moisture while it’s cooking.
-The loss of moisture tightens up the muscle fibers and makes them harder to cut and chew.
-Don’t overcook your steaks, and make sure they are well rested before you slice to avoid tough results.
+The loss of moisture tightens up the muscle fibers and makes it harder to cut and chew.
+Don’t overcook your steaks, and make sure they are well-rested before you slice to avoid tough results.

 Steaks are usually chewy because the cut has a lot of connective tissue.
 Even the highest quality ribeye steak will be a bit chewy in texture, and this isn’t a bad thing.
 Beef tenderloin steaks (filet mignon), on the other hand, have little connective tissue and are rarely a chewy cut.

 So you can have a steak that is tender AND chewy.
 A tender steak doesn’t have to be soft, like cutting through butter.
 Truthfully, I find the chewier cuts like chuck and ribeyes have a lot more flavor than so-called “cuts like butter” steaks such as tenderloin.

 The best method for tenderizing your steak depends on the cut and how you plan on cooking it.
 Obviously, you can slowly cook some cuts on a smoker, or braise them in a flavorful liquid in an oven, slow cooker or pressure cooker.